Villa Romana del Casale: History

-The visible remains of the villa were constructed in the first quarter of the 4th century AD on the remains of an older villa rustica and are the pars dominica, or master's residence, of a large latifundium or agricultural estate.
+The currently visible remains of the villa were constructed in the first quarter of the fourth century AD on the remains of an older villa rustica and are the pars dominica, or master's residence, of a large latifundium or agricultural estate.

-The nearby settlement of Philosophiana was probably the centre of production and commercial activities, as well as a rest stop along the Catania-Agrigento road, as mentioned in the Itinerarium Antonini as a mansio or statio, for travellers looking for a shelter for the night and a change of horses.
-The latifundium extended to the mouth of the Gela river identifiable by the many brick stamps with inscriptions PHIL SOPH.
+It is likely that the nearby settlement of Philosophiana was the centre of production and commercial activities, as well as a rest stop for travellers along the Catania-Agrigento road, as mentioned in the Itinerarium Antonini as a mansio or statio, for those seeking shelter for the night and a change of horses.
+The latifundium extended to the mouth of the Gela River that is identifiable by the many brick stamps with inscriptions PHIL SOPH.

-During the first two centuries of the Empire, Sicily had gone through an economic depression due to the production system of large estates based on slave labour: urban life had suffered a decline, the countryside was deserted and the rich owners did not reside there, as the lack of suitable villas would seem to indicate.
-Furthermore, the Roman government neglected the territory, which became a place of exile and a refuge for slaves and brigands.
-At the beginning of the 4th century rural Sicily entered a new period of prosperity with commercial settlements and agricultural villages that seem to reach the apex of their expansion and activity.
-New constructions are seen in the localities of Philosophiana, Sciacca, Kaukana (Punta Secca), Naxos and elsewhere.
+During the first two centuries of the Roman Empire, Sicily had gone through an economic depression due to the production system of large estates based on slave labour: urban life had suffered a decline, the countryside was deserted, and the lack of suitable villas seems to indicate that the wealthy property owners did not reside there.
+Furthermore, the remote conquering Roman government neglected the territory that became a place of exile and a refuge for slaves and brigands.

+At the beginning of the fourth century rural Sicily entered a new period of prosperity with commercial settlements and agricultural villages that seem to reach the apex of their expansion and activity.
+New constructions are seen in the localities of Philosophiana, Sciacca, Kaukana (Punta Secca), Naxos, and elsewhere.
 An obvious sign of transformation was the new title assigned to the governor of the island, from corrector to consularis.